huggingface/blog/stable_diffusion_with_diffusers.md

 batch_size = len(prompt)
 ```

-First, we get the text_embeddings for the prompt.
-These embeddings will be used to condition the UNet model.
+First, we get the `text_embeddings` for the passed prompt.
+These embeddings will be used to condition the UNet model and guide the image generation
+towards something we've that should resemble the input prompt.

 ```python
 text_input = tokenizer(prompt, padding="max_length", max_length=tokenizer.model_max_length, truncation=True, return_tensors="pt")